-Pupils have Special Educational Needs Disability (SEND) if they have a learning difficulty which calls for special educational provision to be made for them; this provision is 'additional to' or 'different from' that which is available to all children.
+Pupils have Special Educational Needs (SEN) if they have a learning difficulty which calls for special educational provision to be made for them; this provision is 'additional to' or 'different from' that which is available to all children.
 Children finding access to the curriculum difficult, solely because of a difference of language between home and the school, are not considered as having learning difficulties.
 Pupils with a disability have special educational needs if they have difficulty in accessing education and if this requires any special provision or arrangements to be made for them.
-The school has a Disability Equality Scheme and an Accessibility Plan which outlines adjustments the school will make to cater for disabled pupils and adults.
+The school has an Accessibility Plan which outlines adjustments the school will make to cater for disabled pupils and adults.

-The SENCO (Special Educational Needs Co-ordinator) is line-managed by the Deputy Head-teacher.
+The SENCO (Special Educational Needs Co-ordinator) is line-managed by the Head-teacher.
 The SENCO at West Heath Primary School is Matt Blackburn.